 250 Prompt Cards to Determine Who in the Group Is Most Likely To.
 A Mostly Clean and Family-Friendly Version of the Original Best-Selling Game "Who's Most Likely To," Featuring Some of the Same Cards.
 This Game Can Get Intense.
 Get Ready to Call Out Your Friends and Family.
 The More Players, the Better (Ideally, 10+ People Would Be Great).
 Note: This family game set is described as "mostly clean."
 We have censored our box to include only fully kid-friendly questions.

 My girls still play Guess Who?
-This easy to set up, this travel-size Guess Who? for 2 players is perfect for road trips, plane rides, train rides, camping trips, and vacations.
+This easy-to-set-up, this travel-size Guess Who? for 2 players is perfect for road trips, plane rides, train rides, camping trips, and vacations.
 Players take turns trying to guess each other's Mystery Person with yes-or-no questions.

 This enjoyable "getting to know you" game involves asking a question and challenging your family and friends to guess the answer you've picked!
 It includes 110 cards with more than 200 multiple-choice questions.